Ruff9/drafter/README.md

-# Virginie
+# Drafter

 Firefox extension : notebook for new tab.
-Inspired by Papier.